 „I don’t know whether we are going to make history tomorrow, but at any rate we shall change geography“ – General Charles Harington before the detonation of the mines in the battle of Messines

-The strategy board game for epic battles in the First World War.
+Welcome to the official website for the strategy board game TRENCH CLUB.
+Experience epic battles in the First World War!

 - Highly complex strategy game, yet very easy and intuitive to learn the rules

 - Detailed miniatures

 - Different unit types with individual strengths and weaknesses – without using a simple “Rock, Scissors, Paper” principle

 - Individual strengths of the different nations, yet balanced chances

 - The game stays in balance for a long time, so every player still has a chance to win and stays excited

 - Complex combat system that depends on type of unit, combat damage, experience, strategic formation, terrain and armor